MillenniumDB/MillenniumDB/doc/quad_model/data_model.md

 Currently this is the only model implemented.
 The only restriction to the generic model is that **every edge must have one type**.

 ## Triple Model
-We are planning to implkeent this in the future, will be something similar to RDF.
-As in Quad Model, edges have one type, but also they don't have an ID, so they can't have propreties or being part of another edge.
+We are planning to implement this in the future, will be something similar to RDF.
+As in Quad Model, edges have one type, but also they don't have an ID, so they can't have properties or being part of another edge.